 As more and more professionals rely on digital tools to manage complex projects and tasks lists, online project management platforms are advancing quickly (and here’s the best part: many of them are free!).

 Depending on how experienced you are with cloud-based software and mobile technology, different types of platforms work best for different people.
-Here are some of our favorites:
+Here are some of our area representative’s favorites:

 Trello is a free online task management platform that organizes tasks, projects, and to-do’s into simple “cards”.
-Users can add information, color-code, and even attach documents to these cards.
+Area representative’s can add information, color-code, and even attach documents to these cards.
 Sets of cards can be easily organized into “lists” by simply dragging and dropping them.

 Here’s what it looks like: